Damp bomb shelters now trendy Shanghai hot spots

-SHANGHAI From the outside, The Shelter looks like any other building along Yongfu Road, a favorite hangout for Shanghai bar-goers.
+SHANGHAI From the outside, The Shelter looks like any other building along Yongfu Road, a favourite hangout for Shanghai bar-goers.

 For The Shelter is one of a handful of former bomb shelters finding new life as commercial venues, ranging from clubs to clothing shops and even wine sellers.